lazee/freemarker-java-8/README.md

 The 2.0 release doesn't introduce any new features.
 Instead it fixes two major issues reported by users ([#18](https://github.com/lazee/freemarker-java-8/issues/18)/[#16](https://github.com/lazee/freemarker-java-8/issues/16)).
 2.0 introduces a breaking change that might affect some users.
 Hence the major bump.

 The upgrade itself is nothing else than changing the version in your build configuration (pom.xml or something else).
-However if you need to stick to the old behaviour on how time zones are treated when formatting ZonedDateTime objects, then you need to add a seconds argument to Java8ObjectWrapper upon initialization:
+However if you need to stick to the old behaviour on how time zones are treated when formatting ZonedDateTime objects, then you need to add a second argument to Java8ObjectWrapper upon initialization:

 ```java
 configuration.setObjectWrapper(